-- There are two types of coffee flour, though the one you’ll find in stores is made from coffee cherries.
+- There are two types, though the one you’ll find in stores is made from coffee cherries.
 It uses the discarded part of the coffee plant that gets left behind when the beans are extracted.

 - Coffee flour is much lower in fat than other flours, including gluten-free varieties like almond and coconut.

 - It’s full of fiber and nutrients, and is sustainable, using parts of the coffee plant that would normally be discarded.